 Annually, the base Capital Plan is assessed under a central stress scenario with ranges (mild & severe) as part of stress testing.
-Stress ranges determined by regulators are reviewed and approved annually by management.
 The results of the stress tests are taken into consideration when setting the annual capital targets and may, by extension, have an effect on the quantum or timing of planned capital initiatives.
 However, stress testing results that drive the capital ratio below threshold(s) do not immediately imply an automatic increase in required capital, provided there is comfort that the Bank would remain well-capitalized even under plausible stressed ranges.